 - This is a growing area of concern for schools to contend with and can often fall back to the teacher to provide the support for mental health and wellbeing, alongside the increasing demand to lift student performance and growth.
 This contributes to teacher and principal workload and the stress and burden of how to best support every learner.
 Currently government schools are under resourced to cater for this increasing need. - To alleviate the burden of this stress on teachers and principals, school will need to be well resourced to provide the interventions that students or their families require.
-This would include having specialist staff to deal with mental health, programs for groups or individuals, and ITE which provides teachers with the skills and knowledge to teach social and emotional proficiencies.
+This would include having specialist staff to deliver mental health programs for groups or individuals, and ITE that provides teachers with the skills and knowledge to teach social and emotional proficiencies.
 The location and clientele of any school requires a tailored approach to address the mental health and wellbeing needs of any school community.
-For example, a visiting allied health care teams who

-- spend time working with students and families rather than telling the school what a child needs and expecting that they add this to their already overcrowded day. - Measuring the positive supportive culture of a school is very different to measuring the wellbeing of individual students.
+For example, a visiting allied health care team who spends time working with students and families rather than telling the school what a child needs and expecting that they add this to their already overcrowded day. - Measuring the positive supportive culture of a school is very different to measuring the wellbeing of individual students.
 We need to consider how wellbeing is effectively measured again from a growth stance and to be mindful that wellbeing varies significantly on a daily basis.
 It is not static but fluid but influenced by many factors beyond the school fence.
 Perhaps a better suggestion is to measure the implementation of school wide programs and interventions (such as a 3-tiered approach) rather than measure the wellbeing of a child. - It takes a village to raise a child and this thinking is required if we are to resource this increasing area of need.
-Any partnerships with organisations, NGO's or agencies s must be under the direct supervision of the school, and not work independently then tell the school what to do.
-Successful partnerships work together to achieve student outcomes such as Clontarf and STARS.
+Any partnerships with organisations, NGO's or agencies must be under the direct supervision of the school, and not work independently then tell the school what to do.
+Successful partnerships already work together to achieve improved student engagement and therefore outcomes such as Clontarf and STARS. - Schools are already established community hubs with strong relationships with families and school communities.
+With the correct resourcing of allied health professionals and support staff, schools are well positioned in a community to provide the mental health and wellbeing support to children, young people and their families.
+This approach would help to streamline wrap around services to families and children rather than the current disjointed approach which exists in our society.